oscar-system/oscar-website/try-online/index.md

 1. Go to
    <https://hub.nfdi-jupyter.de/workshops/oscar-latest>,
-   and log in.
-Select "Helmholtz AAI" if no other choice applies to you.
+   and log in using the "Sign In" button.
+On the page that appears next, select "Helmholtz AAI" if no other choice applies to you.
    ![Main Login](helmholtz-login.png){: width="50%" }
    ![AAI Choice](choose-helmholtz.png){: width="50%" }